Palli-Moon/ticketing/README.md

 - `kubectl delete deployment DEPLNAME` deletes given deployment.
 - `kubectl describe pod PODNAME` prints some information about the pod.
 - `kubectl describe deployment DEPLNAME` prints some information about the deployment.
+- `kubectl rollout restart deployment DEPLNAME` rolls out and restarts the deployment.
+Can be used to apply changes to a pod with the _latest_ tag.

 # Gitbash Alias